hamishmaritz/MyLearnings/README.md

 For example, a library contains students and books.
 Relationship between library and students is Aggregation.
 Relationship between library and books is composition.
 A student can exist without a library and therefore it is aggregation.
 A book cannot exists without a library and therefore it is composition.

-* **What is the OO fundamental idea using C# that allows a data structure to perform operations on its own data?**
+* **What is the OOP fundamental idea using C# that allows a data structure to perform operations on its own data?**

 The this pointer is basically a way for a data structure (object) to be able to access methods that allow itself to perform operations on its own data.
 It is a way to manage state within a data structure.